-Ararat Rural City Council is currently undertaking an assessment to establish additional data sets related to footpaths and cycleways that may be considered for future public access including
+Ararat Rural City Council is currently undertaking an assessment to establish additional data sets related to building and structures that may be considered for future public access including

 - Condition.

 - Attribute.

 - Defect.

 - Maintenance.

 - Financial.

 - Spatial.

 - Civil and Design.

 11.4 Predictive Asset Management